 So how do we escape this cycle, motivate ourselves to start and to finish?
 For both short-term and long-term goals, the most important step is getting started.
-Implementing a routine that emphasizes discipline and action is crucial to your success, as it helps us accomplish tasks that we do not necessarily want to do, but know we have to do.
-The 5-Second Rule emphasizes beginning a task by counting down from five, pushing our productivity and making decisions.
+Implementing a routine that emphasizes discipline and action is crucial to your success, as it helps accomplish tasks that you do not necessarily want to do, but know we have to do.
+The 5-Second Rule emphasizes beginning a task by counting down from five, pushing productivity and making decisions.
 Starting is a choice, made easier by attaching a tangible timeline, which in this case is 5 seconds long.

 For goals that are longer-term, the strategies above are great for getting started.
 But what can we do to constantly be working towards something that is not as clear?
 The key is forming a solid, strategic plan.
 Goals that involve several parts, that sometimes can take years, are hard to wrap our heads around.
 There can be so many variables to consider or changes that may occur, plans can become jumbled if not done well.